 Why Not Max It Out!

 I wanted a hi-hat on my left side.
-Like it is on my acoustic drum set.
 There are patterns and grooves in which I play the hi-hat with my left hand.
 I did not want to add a separate hi-hat stand which would involve additional hardware.
 Again for the record.
 I did try a Yamaha RHH135 Hi-Hat Controller.
-And like the newer Yamaha cymbal pads, I was unable to increase the gain level to match the other pads.
-So I went with an Alesis DMPad 12 plugged into Channel 17/18 (with HH65 Controller).
-I mounted it on a boom arm clamped onto the cymbal stand.
+And like the newer Yamaha cymbal pads, I was unable to increase the gain level to dynamically balance with the other pads.
+So I went with an Alesis DMPad 12 plugged into Channel 17/18 (with HH65 Hi-Hat Controller).
+I mounted it on a boom arm clamped onto the PCY65 cymbal stand.

-I realize there are advantages and disadvantages using the DTXM12 as a drum set.
+I realize there are advantages and disadvantages using the DTXM12 as an electronic drum set.
 And I understand that it isn’t for everyone and for every situation.
-Some will argue the need for a “real” electronic drum set and simply dismiss this review.
-But I have had very positive experiences using the Yamaha DTX-MULTI 12 as an electronic drum set.
+Some will argue the need for a “real” electronic drum kit and simply dismiss this review.
+But I have had very positive experiences using the Yamaha DTX-MULTI 12 drum module as a complete electronic drum set.
 And of course, I will continue to use it along with my acoustic drum set as I originally intended.